 All of this is highly actionable information for an editor.

-Content filters allow me to dig down with even greater granularity as to which specific event triggers a notification.
-Maybe the user only wants the webhook for a particular site in their multisite environment, or maybe only for the notification to trigger the first time a specific event occurs.
+Content filters allow you to dig down with even greater granularity as to which specific event triggers a notification.
+Maybe you only want the webhook for a particular site in your multisite environment, or maybe only for the notification to trigger the first time a specific event occurs.

 As software-as-a-service platforms continue to enjoy widespread popularity across the internet, webhooks remain a valuable way to get these platforms to communicate, and more importantly, ensure the users of these platforms are well aware of relevant changes the moment they are made.
-And with Brightspot, you get the tools to make webhooks however you prefer to do so.
+And with Brightspot, the world-class platform to boost your digital strategy, you get the tools to make webhooks however you prefer to do so.

 What is a webhook?